 Related post: 5 Quiet Time Ideas For Busy-Bodies | Refreshment & Refreshing Your Morning Routine (For A Productive Workday At Home)

-Disclaimer: The info on breathing exercises shared here is not intended or designed to replace or negate sound medical advice by trained health professionals.
-Tips shared here are based off of 10+ years vocal coaching speakers, singers & busy CEOs, incorporating best breathing techniques into the training experience.
+P.S: The info on breathing exercises shared here is not intended or designed to replace or negate health care advice by trained health professionals.

 Great post and I love this ‘renewing the mind before you say a word’ 👌❤️